The Pendragon Cycle: Taliesin

 Tells simultaneously the story of the fall of Atlantis, the subsequent travel of Princess Charis and her family to Ynys Prydein (Britain), and the discovery and training of Taliesin as a druid/bard.
 The two eventually meet and marry, and Myrddin (Merlin) is born just weeks before a tragedy brought about by Charis' jealous half-sister, Morgian.

 Merlin

 Narrated by Myrddin.
 Tells of Myrddin's dual upbringing among the druids and Christian priests, his capture and mystical training among the Hill Folk, and his brief time as a king of Dyfed.
 He experiences a doomed romance with Princess Ganieda and long years of madness as a wild man of the woods before finding his destiny.

 Arthur

 Narrated by Pelleas (first third), Bedwyr (second third), and Aneirin (last third).
 Tells of Arthur and Myrddin's attempt to create the paradisaical "Kingdom of Summer".
-Arthur is made Duke and Battlechief of Britain after drawing the sword of Maximus from a stone, but must fight back the Saecsens and other barbarian invaders and unite the peoples of Britain before he can be accepted as High King.
+Arthur is made Duke and Battlechief of Britain after drawing his father's sword from a stone, but must fight back the Saecsens and other barbarian invaders and unite the peoples of Britain before he can be accepted as High King.